Design of quantum optical experiments with logic artificial intelligence: Introduction

 In a quantum mechanical context, the use of logic AI has been slightly explored so far.
 A few examples propose a logic encoding and a SAT solver as an equivalent quantum circuit checker \cite{wille2013compact}, to find the mapping between a quantum circuit and a particular chip topology \cite{wille2019mapping} or to reduce the gate count \cite{meuli2018sat}.
-These proposals use the logic as a checker or optimizer.
+There are also works that find Boolean representations of quantum circuits \cite{ying2020symbolic}.
+These proposals use logic as a checker or optimizer.
 Here, we exploit logic AI for the design of quantum experiments.

 In this work, we propose a logic-based algorithm capable of designing a realistic quantum experiment.
 To be precise, our goal is to find a feasible photonic setup that generates an arbitrary quantum state.
-We benchmark our approach by comparing its performance with the best algorithm up to date, which is based on continuous optimization, Theseus \cite{krenn2020conceptual}.
-To that aim, we will take advantage of the graph-theoretical representation that these setups can take, which can also be used for other quantum experiments such as gate-based quantum circuits or unitary operations generation.
+We benchmark our approach by comparing its performance with the best algorithm up to date, which is based on continuous numerical optimization, Theseus \cite{krenn2020conceptual}.
+To that aim, we will take advantage of the graph-theoretical representation that these setups can take, which can also be used for other quantum experiments such as gate-based quantum circuits, unitary operations generation or to design quantum error corrected photonic circuits \cite{bartolucci2021fusion}.

 The structure of this paper is as follows.
 In the next section, we summarize the graph representation of optical setups and explain how to formulate a state preparation problem.
-In section \ref{sec:logic}, we show the characteristics of SAT solvers and how to map the design problem into a set of propositional logic clauses.
+In section \ref{sec:logic}, we show how to map the design problem into a set of propositional logic clauses.
 Section \ref{sec:Klaus} introduces the main algorithm, \textsc{Klaus}, that uses the logical instances presented in the previous section to find the minimal graph that corresponds to the optimal setup.
-In \ref{sec:benchmarks}, we benchmark this algorithm and compare it with both the state-of-the-art algorithm Theseus and an hybrid algorithm proposal.
-Finally, we extract some conclusion in the last section.
+In \ref{sec:benchmarks}, we benchmark \textsc{Klaus} and compare it with both the state-of-the-art algorithm Theseus and a hybrid algorithm proposal.
+Finally, we conclude and point to numerous exciting extensions of logical AI in quantum physics.